Rai Pannalal Mehta: Golden period of Mewar history: reforms and projects

-The Separation of judiciary from executive and publication of the first regular Gazette cum Journal are two illustrations of the pioneering efforts of Rai Pannalal Mehta.
-As a principal advisor to Maharanas, Shambhu Singh and Sajjan Singh, he could achieve all this by the tactful way in which he handled his triangular duties – loyalty to the Maharanas, coordination with the British political department and bringing about the good of the people of the state which was dearest to his heart.
+The separation of judiciary from executive and the publication of the first regular Gazette-cum-Journal are cited as examples of contributions made by Rai Pannalal Mehta.
+As a principal advisor to Maharanas Shambhu Singh and Sajjan Singh, he is credited with balancing loyalty to the Maharanas, coordination with the British political department, and the interests of the state's people.

 Maharana Shambhu Singh (1874–84), on advice of Rai Pannalal Mehta, decided to take measures to make regular settlement of the land revenue in the Khalsa (state owned land; खाल्सा).
 Maharana was embroiled not only in administrative problems, but also disputes and insubordination from his close relatives and nobles.
 Therefore, Pannalal concentrated on reorganisation and fiscal reforms in the administration and to bring together all stakeholders on board for smooth running of the affairs of the state.
 Under able guidance of Pannalal, Maharana Sajjan Singh could win back the trust of his kin and nobles (ठाकुर और सिरदर) and the public at large.
 Among the major administrative reforms, was making financial budget for various expenditures and revenues.
 Pannalal took steps that introduced Mewar to modernity.
 He widened roads and built new ones.
 He ordered the reforestation of the surrounding hills, laid new water pipelines and repaired existing water tanks.

 Portrait of Laxmilal Mehta - Military commander and Hakim Jahajpur (1876-88).
 Painted in 1904 by Artist Pannalal Chatur.

 Pannalal modernised the police force and established settlement department, which recorded correct boundaries for agricultural fields and villages.
 Mewer's judicial system was also upgraded.
 Maharana Sajjan Singh inaugurated a separate civil court and a criminal court where a committee, like the modern jury system, made the decisions.
 Mahadraj Sabha, like a High Court was also established, along with new government departments.
 He also established an Education Committee and set up first government printing press in the state.